 To improve performance, JIT compilers interact with the JVM at runtime and compile appropriate bytecode sequences into native machine code.
-Typically, JIT compiler takes a block of code (not one statement at a time as interpreter), optimize the code and then translate it to optimized machine code.
+Typically, the JIT compiler takes a block of code (not one statement at a time as interpreter), optimizes the code, and then translates it to optimized machine code.

 3. What is JRE?

 The Java Runtime Environment (JRE) is a software package which bundles the libraries (jars) and the Java Virtual Machine, and other components to run applications written in the Java.
 JVM is just a part of JRE distributions.

 To execute any Java application, you need JRE installed in the machine.
 It’s the minimum requirement to run Java applications on any computer.